 I usually start with the why, continue with the how and finish with the what.
 When you brainstorm for content, keep in mind why customers do business with you and how you answer their aspirations.
 Gather stories that show why and how you make the life of your customers simpler, better, healthier, smarter or happier.
 Give them a taste of what their life would be if they do business with you.

 One last thing… Your corporate website might be the home base of your digital presence but you need to tell the same brand story on social platforms.
-Stay true to your tone and personality everywhere.
+Ensure your tone and personality are consistent across all platforms.

 Photo credits: Death To The Stock Photo